Hungary: Transport

 Hungary has a highly developed road, railway, air, and water transport system.
 Budapest serves as an important hub for the Hungarian railway system (MÁV).
 The capital is served by three large train stations called Keleti (Eastern), Nyugati (Western), and Déli (Southern) pályaudvars (termii).
 Szolnok is the most important railway hub outside Budapest, while Tiszai Railway Station in Miskolc and the main stations of Szombathely, Győr, Szeged, and Székesfehérvár are also key to the network.

-From March 2024, transport on the Hungarian railway MÁV will be free for people aged 65 and over and under 14 years of age.
+Since March 2024, transport on the Hungarian railway MÁV has been free for people aged 65 and over or under 14 years of age.

 Budapest, Debrecen, Miskolc, and Szeged have tram networks.
 The Budapest Metro is the second-oldest underground metro system in the world; its Line 1 dates from 1896.
 The system consists of four lines.
 A commuter rail system, HÉV, operates in the Budapest metropolitan area.

 Hungary has a total length of approximately 1314 km motorways (autópálya).
 Motorway sections are being added to the existing network, which already connects many major economically important cities to the capital.
 Ports are located at Budapest, Dunaújváros and Baja.

 There are five international airports: Budapest Ferenc Liszt (informally called "Ferihegy"), Debrecen, Hévíz–Balaton (also called Sármellék Airport), Győr-Pér, and Pécs-Pogány, but only two of these (Budapest and Debrecen) receive scheduled flights.
 Low-budget airline Wizz Air is based at Ferihegy.